 Do you have your child's back?
 Back to school Backpack Strategies

-As the last week of summer winds down and the return of another school year is upon us, you might find yourself out shopping for back to school supplies.
+As the return of another school year is almost upon us, you might find yourself out shopping for back to school supplies.
 One of the most important items to consider for your child’s health this fall is their backpack.
 Those long lists of school supplies often lead to a very heavy backpack!
 Backpacks come in every size, shape and color as kids express their own style, but it is important to consider more than just style when making the best decision with your child.
 Traditional two-strap backpacks are the best option compared with shoulder bags, messenger bags or purses because they are designed to distribute weight evenly through the back and abdominal muscles.

 By following some simple guidelines when choosing and fitting your child’s backpack, you can be proactive in preventing unnecessary stresses, strains and injuries as they head back into the busy routine of school.